-The project aims to enable the avionics industry 4.0 to remain competitive globally in the future.
+The project aims to enable the avionics industry 4.0 to remain globally competitive in the future.
 In the context of high lift wing assembly, approaches to improve flexibility and cost efficiency of production processes are to be developed.
 Project partners are working together on different levels to provide the necessary infrastructure and to implement the relevant processes and technologies for this new approach to organise the production chain and the digital twins of assemblies and processes.
-This part of the project is concerned specifically with the implementation of a software system for the simulation and the adaptive optimization of the planning and organization of assembly processes.
+This part of the project is specifically concerned with the implementation of a software system for the simulation and the adaptive optimization of the planning and organization of assembly processes.

 |Duration:||01.01.2018 till 31.03.2021|

 |Sponsor:||Federal Ministry for Economic Affairs and Energy|

 German Aerospace Center DLR

 Hybrid and intelligent human-robot collaboration – Hybrid teams in versatile cyber-physical production environments (11.2016- 10.2019)HySociaTea

 Hybrid Social Teams for Long-Term Collaboration in Cyber-Physical Environments (09.2014- 08.2016)TransTerrA